UW-Madison-DSI/Covid19Wastewater/README.md

 # DSI Covid Wastewater Analysis
 ## Package Branch

-This is a collaborative project between the University of Wiscosin's Data Science Institute and the Wisconsin Department of Health Services (DHS) on data analsysis for statewide covid wastewater surveillance.
+This is a collaborative project between the University of Wiscosin's Data Science Institute (DSI) and the Wisconsin Department of Health Services (DHS) on data analsysis for statewide covid wastewater surveillance.

 DSI:
 - <https://datascience.wisc.edu>